nocobase/docs/docs/en-US/handbook/backups/index.md

 #### Restore from local backup file

-Click the "Restore from local backup" button, select the local backup file in the pop-up window, enter the backup file encryption password, and click "Confirm" to restore the backup.
+Click the `Restore from local backup` button, select the local backup file in the pop-up window, enter the backup file encryption password, and click "Confirm" to restore the backup.

 > Leave password empty for unencrypted backup.